Bilkisu Yusuf

-Personal
+Personal life

 Yusuf attended Ahmadu Bello University and founded the organization Women in Nigeria there in the early 1980s.

 Bilkisu Yusuf was born 2 December 1952.
 She advanced from her primary education at Ansar Primary School, Kano in 1964 to secondary school at the Government Girls College, Dala, Kano.

 Yusuf's higher education was in both political science and journalism.
 She earned her bachelor's degree in political science at Ahmadu Bello University in Zaria, Nigeria; her master's degree in political science and international relations from the University of Wisconsin-Madison in Madison, Wisconsin, United States; and an advanced degree in journalism from the International Journalism School at Moscow State Institute of International Relations in Moscow, Russia, in 1986.

 She was first married to Alhaji Sanusi Ciroma Yusuf, who eventually became the Chief Judge of State.
 The couple had two children, a son, Moshood Sanusi Yusuf and a daughter, Nana Fatima.
 They later divorced.
 Her first husband died at the age of 73.
 She married her second husband, Mustapha Bintube.

 Hajiya Bilkisu Yusuf was given the honorary title Hajiya after completing the pilgrimage to Mecca (Haji is the male form).
 She died while serving as a leader of women on behalf of the National Hajj Commission of Nigeria.

 Career

 Bilkisu Yusuf was a journalist for the Daily Trust and Leadership newspapers in Abuja, Nigeria.
 After her return from the University of Wisconsin-Madison, she became the first female editor at the Sunday Triumph, Kano, from 1983–1987.
 She also held the title of editor at the New Nigerian, Kaduna, in 1987 and Citizen Magazine, Kaduna, in 1990.
 She was known for her column "Civil Society Watch".
-She was active in The Nigeria Association of Women Journalists (NAWOJ),which mentored young female journalists in Nigeria.
+She was active in The Nigeria Association of Women Journalists (NAWOJ), which mentored young female journalists in Nigeria.

 Yusuf was the adviser to the Nigerian President on International Affairs.
 She was also a notable women's right's activist.
 She founded several NGOs, such as Women In Nigeria (WIN), which was one of the earliest feminist organizations in Nigeria, Federation of Muslim Women's Associations in Nigeria (FOMWAN), the Nigerian Interfaith Action Association Against Malaria (NIFAAM), and Health Reform Foundation of Nigeria (HERFON), She was executive director of Advocacy Nigeria.
 She was also active in the Bring Back Our Girls, which was aimed at the safe return of the Chibok girls.